 Staff Analysis: The primary objective of the Agricultural Reserve Tier is the preservation of agricultural and environmental lands, while allowing for development in a planned manner that is consistent with the Master Plan and associated policies within the Comprehensive Plan that direct the locations and amounts of allowable development.
-The Tier is located within a Limited Urban Service Area, (LUSA) and the development allowed within the Tier as part of one of the planned development options or on non-residentially designated sites is consistent with the allowable development within the Urban/Suburban Tier.
 However, until recently and as discussed in the Background section of this report, there were no specific policy guidance for the location and extent of new Industrial future land uses in the Tier.
-The new CMR FLU and implementing policies recently adopted by the Board further refine the various types of industrial uses, and guide location and extent of future industrial uses within the Agricultural Reserve.
-While the site is currently vacant, its location near a major intersection and adjacency to existing nonresidential uses is not inconsistent with the local development patter.
+The new CMR FLU and implementing policies recently adopted by the Board further refine the various types of industrial uses and guide future development of industrial within the County, and specifically within the Agricultural Reserve.

 - 2. Policy 1.5-v: Industrial.
 The County shall foster employment opportunities in the Agricultural Reserve Tier by allowing light industrial uses at appropriate locations to provide a balance of land uses for current and new residents of the Tier.
 All new future land use amendments requesting industrial type uses in the Agricultural Reserve Tier shall meet the following requirements: - 1.
-Limited to the Commerce (CMR) future land use designation; - 2.
-Located with frontage and access on State Road 7 (north of Rio Grande Avenue), Atlantic Avenue, Boynton Beach Boulevard or have access to these roadways through an existing commercial or industrial site.
+Limited to the Commerce (CMR) future land use designation; - Located with frontage and access on State Road 7 (north of Rio Grande Avenue), Atlantic Avenue, Boynton Beach Boulevard or have access to these roadways through an existing commercial or industrial site.
 Sites located west of State Road 7 must share a common border with a property with commercial or industrial future land use; - 3.
 Be accompanied by a concurrent zoning application and conceptual site plan in order to demonstrate that the proposal meets the design, scale, and character requirements of the Tier; - 4.
 Have a minimum of 3 acres and a maximum of 50 acres (with the exception of lands dedicated to rights of way); and - 5.
 Preserve shall be required for Commerce sites utilizing Light Industrial, Multiple Use Planned Development, or Planned Industrial Park Development zoning pursuant to FLUE Policy 1.5.1-q and subject to the following: - a.
 The preserve area requirements shall be based upon the acreage over 16 acres, shall be a minimum of 40% of the total land area over 16 acres, and allow water management tracts in preserve areas contiguous to the development area that provide enhanced environmental features and improved water quality as demonstrated through the future land use amendment process.

-Staff Analysis: Policy 1.5.-v, which was adopted by the Board as part of the Commerce text amendment, establishes specific criteria for new industrial future land use requests within the Agricultural Reserve Tier.
-Although the applicant's request for IND was submitted in May 2022, prior to the adoption of the CMR FLU, the applicant has chosen to amend their request to CMR with an underlying AGR.
-The site is 7.93 acres in size and has frontage on and access available from State Road 7.
-There is a concurrent Zoning application in process (Z-2022-01116), requesting to rezone the site from AGR to IL, and a conceptual site was submitted to the Planning Division on September 16, 2022 (Exhibit 10).
-The conceptual site plan depicts 110,000 square feet of warehouse with office.
-As the site is less than 16 total acres, a preserve is not required.
-The proposed site-specific amendment therefore meets the requirements on this policy.
+Staff Analysis: New Policy 1.5-v establishes requirements for new industrial future land use requests within the Agricultural Reserve Tier.
+New applications requesting a FLU amendment to develop industrial uses shall be limited to the Commerce FLU designation only and satisfy the minimum requirements of this policy.
+The site is 3.41-acre with frontage on and access from State Road 7.
+There is a concurrent Zoning application in process (Z-2022-1116) requesting to rezone the site from AGR to IL, and a conceptual site plan was submitted to the Planning Division on September 15, 2022 (Exhibit 10).
+The conceptual site plan depicts a 4,081 sq. ft. dispatch office and three storage sheds on the northeast portion of the site, and 1.72 acres of outdoor vehicle storage related to the dispatch use occupying roughly half of the southern portion.
+This proposal, at approximately 0.03 FAR, places the main office near the access point with State Road 7 and the outdoor vehicle storage area closest to the existing landscape service use to the south and vehicle dispatch to the west.
+Since the site is less than 16 total acres, a preserve is not required.
+Considering the aforementioned, the proposed site-specific amendment therefore meets the requirements on this policy.